zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-314_840.md

   - TOPIC *The 5 Basic Laws of Human Stupidity, and how to survive when such hiss dominates the next era*
 - Hindi - Negligible
   - `ROOT.CentralExecutiveFunction`: *Hindi is extremely important in the upcoming 20 years, a MUST-MASTER language so to speak*
-  - Initialization of language/meta structrure: 82% BLOCKER
+  - Initialization of language/meta structrure: 82.2%
-    - BLOCKER_STATEMENT: `ROOT.RootWideAlert()` - *Approaching Groud-truth level maximum capacity at this very timestamp*
   - TOOLING Tool pool
     - Duolingo, Wiktionary
   - PIPELINE Generic Language Initialization Pipeline
     - [ ] Alphabet / Atomic Elements
       - TOOLING Duolingo
-      - INDICATOR Saturation: 60.7%
+      - INDICATOR Saturation: 61.0%
   - Typing training begins after initialization of language structure
     - Minimum considerable rate: 40 WPM
     - Current rate: 0 WPM